chilcano/mac-address-manuf-lookup/README.md

 # Docker MAC Address Manufacturer Lookup

-This Docker container provides a Microservice (API Rest) to MAC Address Manufacturer resolution.
+This Microservice and its RESTful API implement a MAC Address Manufacturer resolution service.

-This Docker container is part of the "Everything generates Data: Capturing WIFI Anonymous Traffic using Raspberry Pi and WSO2 BAM" blog serie ([Part I](http://ow.ly/YcEf1), [Part II](http://ow.ly/YcEgz) & [Part III](http://ow.ly/YcEij)), but you can use it independently as part of other set of Docker containers.
+This Microservice and its RESTful API are part of the "Everything generates Data: Capturing WIFI Anonymous Traffic using Raspberry Pi and WSO2 BAM" blog serie ([Part I](http://ow.ly/YcEf1), [Part II](http://ow.ly/YcEgz) & [Part III](http://ow.ly/YcEij)), but you can use it independently as part of other scenario.

-This Docker Container will work in this scenario, as shown below:
+MAC Address Manufacturer resolution service will work in this scenario as shown below:

 ![The MAC Address Manufacturer Lookup Docker Container](https://github.com/chilcano/docker-mac-address-manuf-lookup/blob/master/chilcano_docker_microservice_mac_address_manuf_lookup_2.png "The MAC Address Manufacturer Lookup Docker Container")

-In this first version I have used Python and the next frameworks:
+In this version I've used Python and the next frameworks:

 - `Flask` (http://flask.pocoo.org) is a microframework for Python based on Werkzeug and Jinja 2.
 I will use `Flask` to implement a mini-web application.